Tyrrrz/Tyrrrz.me/data/blog/code-behind-for-resourcedictionary-in-wpf/index.md

 date: '2016-10-29'
 ---

 As any WPF developer knows, XAML can get messy due to all the nested elements and indentation.
-One common problematic area is data templates — they are naturally decoupled from the surrounding layout but are still nested quite deep in the hierarchy.
+One common problematic area is data templates — they are naturally decoupled from the surrounding layout but are still nested quite deeply in the hierarchy.

-To deal with it, you can refactor some of the commonly used objects as resources into a `ResourceDictionary`, which can also be self-contained in its own separate XAML file.
+To deal with it, you can refactor some of the commonly used objects as resources into a `ResourceDictionary`, which can be self-contained in its own separate XAML file.
 Dictionaries can later be referenced using the `Source` property or by including them in a `MergedDictionary`.

-Sometimes the XAML you want to refactor can also contain some logic in code-behind, such as event handlers.
+Sometimes the XAML you want to refactor may also contain some logic in code-behind, such as event handlers.
 By default, when you create a new resource dictionary, it comes without a code-behind class, but it's possible to add it.
 Let's see how we can do it.

 ## Linking a resource dictionary to a class

 Let's assume we already have a resource dictionary created and it's in a file called `MyResourceDictionary.xaml`.

 To add some code-behind to it, we just need to create a new _partial_ class.
-Conventionally, the code-behind file should be in the same namespace as the dictionary and have the same file name.
+Conventionally, the code-behind file should be in the same directory as the dictionary and have the same file name.
 For that reason we will name this class `MyResourceDictionary` and save it as `MyResourceDictionary.xaml.cs`.

 ```csharp
 namespace MyProject